pooja098/pooja098.gihub.io/README.md

 Thakrani Associates is a law firm of advocates and notary, based in Vadodara Gujarat, India.

-We provide expert legal counsel on civil and criminal matters.
-Apart from this, Notary service is provided here.
+We provide expert legal counsel on civil and criminal matters as well as notary service.

 ## Members